NEARBuilders/bos-workspace/README.md

 }
 ```

-**Note:** There is no requirement that the "app name" ends in `.near`, or that apps must be held in a directory named `apps`.
-What matters is that the `bos.config.json` is on the same level as directories like `/widget/` and that `bos.workspace.json` points to the directy it's in.
+**Note:** The "app name" is not required to end in `.near`, and apps don't necessarily have to be stored in a directory named `/apps`.
+What's important is that the `bos.config.json` is located at the same level as directories such as `/widget`, and that `bos.workspace.json` specifies the directory it resides in.